lucwillems/JavaLinuxNet/README.md

 Building it:
 ============
 * java stuf : just run mvn clean install
-* native stuff : there is a build.sh script to build the so files
+* to build native code , you need to install some dev packages. on ubuntu this is apt-get install pkg-config build-essential iproute-dev libnl-3-dev

 TODO:
 =====